-As author and pastor Mark Batterson has written, “change of pace + change of place = change of perspective.”
+As author and pastor, Mark Batterson wrote, “change of pace + change of place = change of perspective.”
 This is not only a great formula for the power of retreat and refreshing, but it also provides a great framework to unpack some of its benefits.

-Rather than always trying to push ahead (often at an increasing pace), the key to increased productivity and effectiveness can often be found in knowing when to slow down.
-Whether it’s strategic planning, preparing to launch a new product or finding better ways to serve your customers, invest the time to pull away, reflect, assess and plan–rather than trying to figure everything out while in the middle of the day-to-day business.
+Rather than always pushing ahead (often at an increasing pace), the key to increased productivity and effectiveness can often be found in knowing when to slow down.
+Whether it’s strategic planning, preparing to launch a new product, or finding better ways to serve your customers, invest the time to pull away, reflect, assess and plan–rather than trying to figure everything out while in the middle of the day-to-day business.

-Plus, a change of pace can allow you to put some extra time, energy and effort into both strategic planning and execution.
+Plus, a change of pace can allow you to put some extra time, energy, and effort into both strategic planning and execution.
 There’s an old saying that if a woodsman was given five minutes to chop down a tree, he’d spend three of them sharpening his ax.
-Sharpening your ax can be difficult if you’re always swinging it at the next task in front of you as fast as you can.
+Sharpening your ax can be difficult if you’re always swinging it at the next task in front of you.

 Our brains love habits and routines.
 From how we tie our shoes to where we park our cars at work, it’s easy to settle into well-known, well-worn patterns.
 The same holds true in our thinking.
 Faced with a multitude of day-to-day decisions paired with a past history of successes and failures, it’s easy to think of things the way we always have.
 “Well that would never work,” we tell ourselves.
-“This one way is the best way,” we find ourselves saying.
+“This one way is the best way.”

 Changing places—literally going to a different location—can be a great way to break routines and energize our creativity and thinking.
-New patterns, sights and smells spark our creative senses.
+New patterns, sights, and smells spark our creative senses.
 We see both new things and old things in new ways.
-There is also a growing list of examples of companies getting creative in where they meet — and they’re seeing increases in performance, engagement and productivity as a result.
+There is also a growing list of examples of companies getting creative in where they meet — and they’re seeing increases in performance, engagement, and productivity as a result.2

 Ultimately, this is one of the greatest benefits of breaking your routine in terms of both pace and place.
 A fresh perspective allows us to see things in new and fresh ways.
-Sometimes it is a breakthrough in strategy as you see a new opportunity you’ve never noticed before.
+Sometimes it’s a breakthrough in strategy as you see a new opportunity you’ve never noticed before.
 Sometimes it’s a stronger connection with your coworkers as you build trust and see their unique strengths.
-Sometimes it’s just the rest and distance you need to position yourself and your team for what’s ahead.
+Other times it’s just the rest and distance you need to position yourself and your team for what’s ahead.